rousef42/root-parent/.github/PULL_REQUEST_TEMPLATE.md

 4. Label the pull request where appropriate: bug, duplicate, enhancement, etc.
 5. Submit your request with a short title and a clear explanation of the changes.

-Please mark an [X] and fill in all items that relate to your issue:
+Please mark with an [X] and fill in all items that relate to your issue:

 -->